johannphilippe/hypercurve/README.md

 # TODO
 * To fix : Lagrange polynomial returns nan, and doesn't scal well
+* Fixed : Major scaling issue when creating complex curves (going down after being more than 1)

 Ideas :
 * Inversion across the axis of another curve